Molecular Orbital Theory

 Molecular Orbital Theory (MO) claims that O2 has unpaired electrons, and thus is magnetic, as liquid O2 sticks to a magnet.
 O2 has, in total, 12 valence electrons (each oxygen atom donating 6).

-MO theory is a method for determining molecular structure in which electrons are not assigned to individual bonds between atoms, but are treated as moving under the influence of the nuclei in the whole molecule.
+MO theory is a method for determining molecular structure in which e’s are not assigned to individual bonds between atoms, but are treated as moving under the influence of the nuclei in the whole molecule.

 Two electrons will fill each s orbital, while 6 electrons can occupy each p orbital.
 As per Exclusion Principle, 2 electrons will fill both the 2s and 2s* orbits, 6 electrons will fill the 2p orbital, and that leaves 2 electrons to fill the 2p* orbital.